MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Installing the Microsoft Edge DevTools extension

-To install the extension from within Visual Studio Code, see [The Microsoft Edge DevTools extension for Visual Studio Code](index.md#the-microsoft-edge-devtools-extension-for-visual-studio-code).
+To install the extension from within Visual Studio Code, see [The Microsoft Edge DevTools extension for Visual Studio Code](index.md#microsoft-edge-devtools-extension-for-visual-studio-code) in _Visual Studio Code for web development_.

 Or, you can [download the Microsoft Edge DevTools extension](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools) from Visual Studio Marketplace.
 You can view the [source code](https://github.com/microsoft/vscode-edge-devtools) at GitHub.